zlintz/rabbot/docs/connections.md

  * `[connectionName].connection.failed`
  * `[connectionName].connection.configured` - emitted once all exchanges, queues and bindings are resolved

 The connection object is passed to the event handler for each event.
 Use the `name` property of the connection object to determine which connection the generic events fired for.

-> !IMPORTANT! - foo-foo-mq handles connectivity for you, mucking about with the connection directly isn't supported, *just don't*.
+> !IMPORTANT! - foo-foo-mq handles connectivity for you.
+> Modifying the connection directly isn't supported, *just don't*.

 ## Managing Connections - Retry, Close and Shutdown

 These methods should not see regular use inside of a typical long-running service unless you have a highly specialized use-case where you can pre-empt error conditions effectively and perform a graceful shutdown.

-Realize that this is rare and that it's ok for services to fail and restart by a service management layer or cluster orchestration (Docker, especially in the context of something like Kubernetes).
+Realize that this is rare and that it's ok for services to fail and restart by a service management layer or cluster orchestrator (especially in the context of something like Kubernetes).

 During intentional connection close or shutdown, foo-foo-mq will attempt to resolve all outstanding publishes and received messages (ack/nack/reject) before closing the channels and connection intentionally.
 If you would like to defer certain actions until after everything has been safely resolved, then use the promise returned from either close call.

 > !!!
 CAUTION !!! - passing reset is dangerous.
-All topology associated with the connection will be removed locally meaning foo-foo-mq will _not_ be able to re-establish it all should you decide to reconnect.
-It's really there to support integration teardown.
+All topology associated with the connection will be removed locally,
+> meaning foo-foo-mq will _not_ be able to re-establish it all should you decide to reconnect.
+> It's really there to support integration teardown.

 ### `rabbit.close( [connectionName], [reset] )`

 Closes the connection, optionally resetting all previously defined topology for the connection.
 The `connectionName` is `default` if one is not provided.

 ### `rabbit.closeAll( [reset] )`